tylerthecoder/knowledge/README.md

 # Class Homework
 This is where I put all of my homework.
-Mostly shoudl be written in latex.
+Mostly should be written in latex.